 - Show slippage, fees, source asset, destination asset, and destination chain before the user signs.

-- Keep swap execution separate from fiat withdrawals.
-A swap changes on-chain assets; a withdrawal moves eligible settlement funds to a linked bank account.
+- Keep swap execution separate from fiat off-ramp payouts.
+A swap changes on-chain assets; an off-ramp intent moves eligible settlement funds to a linked bank account.

 Example 4: Off-ramp settlement funds to a bank account

 Use this pattern only when you want CoinVoyage to help move an on-chain settlement balance to fiat through a linked bank account.
-The KYC, bank-account, and withdrawal APIs belong here because they prepare and execute the optional off-ramp path.Best for
+The off-ramp verification, bank-account, and off-ramp intent APIs belong here because they prepare and execute the optional off-ramp path.Best for

 Treasury operations, creator payouts, merchant fiat settlement, and finance-team withdrawals.